makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 layout: page
 title: R for reproducible scientific analysis
 subtitle: Introduction to R and RStudio
-minutes: 45
+minutes: 20
 ---

-> ## Learning objectives {.objectives}
+> ## Learning Objectives {.objectives}
 >
-> * To gain familiarity with the various panes in the RStudio IDE
+> * To get familiar with the RStudio interface
-> * To gain familiarity with the buttons, short cuts and options in the Rstudio IDE
+> * To get familiar with the buttons, shortcuts and options in Rstudio
-> * To understand variables and how to assign to them
+> * To understand R arithmetical and relational operations
-> * To be able to manage your workspace in an interactive R session
-> * To be able to use mathematical and comparison operations
+> * To understand variables and value assignment
-> * To be able to call functions
->

 ### Introduction to RStudio

-Welcome to the R portion of the Software Carpentry workshop.

-Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some best practices for organising code for scientific projects that will make your life easier.
+This lesson focuses on the fundamentals of R and [RStudio](http://www.rstudio.com/).

-We'll be using RStudio: a free, open source R integrated development environment.
-It provides a built in editor, works on all platforms (including on servers) and provides many advantages such as integration with version control and project management.
+The latter one is a free, open source R integrated development environment.
+It provides a built in editor, works on all platforms (including servers) and provides many advantages such as integration with version control and project management.

 **Basic layout**

-When you first open RStudio, you will be greeted by three panels:
+When you first open RStudio, you will find three panels:

-  * The interactive R console (entire left)
+  * The interactive R Console (lower left)
-  * Workspace/History (tabbed in upper right)
+  * The Environments (Workspace/History) (upper right)
-  * Files/Plots/Packages/Help (tabbed in lower right)
+  * The Files/Plots/Packages/Help (lower right)

 Once you open files, such as R scripts, a scripting panel will also open in the top left.

-#### Work flow within Rstudio
-There are two main ways one can work within Rstudio.

-1. Test and play within the interactive R console then copy code into a .R file to run later.
-  1. This works well when doing small tests and initially starting off.
-  2. Becomes laboursome.
-2. Start writing in an .R file and use Rstudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
-  1. This is great way to start and work as all workings are saved for latter reference and can be read latter.

-> #### Tip: Pushing to the interactive R console {.callout}
+#### The interactive R console and introduction to R
-> To run the current line click on the `Run` button just above the file pane.
-Or use the short cut which can be see
-> by hovering the mouse over the button.
->
-> To run a block of code, select it and then `Run`.
-If you have modified a line
-> of code within a block of code you have just run.
-There is no need to reselct the section and `Run`,
-> you can use the next button along, `Re-run the previous region`.
-This will run the previous code block inculding
-> the modifications you have made.
->

-### Introduction to R

 A lot of your time in R will be spent in the R interactive console.
-This is where you will run all of your code, and can be a useful environment to try out ideas before adding them to an R script file.
+This is where you will run all of your code, and can be a useful environment to try out ideas.
 This console in RStudio is the same as the one you would get if you just typed in `R` in your commandline environment.

 The first thing you will see in the R interactive session is a bunch of information, followed by a ">" and a blinking cursor.
-In many ways this is similar to the shell environment you learnt about during the shell lessons: it operates on the same idea of a "Read, evaluate, print loop": you type in commands, R tries to execute them, and then returns a result.
+In many ways this is similar to the shell
+environment: you type in commands, R tries to execute them, and then returns a result.

-#### Using R as a calculator
+### Using R as a calculator

 The simplest thing you could do with R is do arithmetic: